andreashandel/andreashandelwebsite/myresources/Notes_and _ToDo_for_website.md

 ## General
 * Some information that applies to this site and handelgroup is not repeated here, see the handelgroup notes file.

 * It seems that qmd sites can't handle the weaving of code with markdown using the read_chunk setup.
 They ignore eval=FALSE and run stuff anyway.
-Might need to run those as Rmd files until fixed.
+Might need to run those as Rmd files until fixed. - SEEMS FIXED NOW?

+* Using these Quarto extensions: fontawsome, include-code-files

 ## Needed R packages

 We use renv to manage the packages needed.
 It usually finds automatically what is needed.
 As a backup, this is a hopefully complete list of all R packages needed to recompile all the posts of the website:

-install.packages(c('cowplot','geosphere','scholar','wordcloud','bibliometrix','tidytext','visdat','kableExtra','janitor','ggplot2','dplyr','stringr','tidytuesdayR','readr','emoji',"rethinking","cmdstanr","brms"))
+install.packages(c('cowplot','geosphere','scholar','wordcloud','bibliometrix','tidytext','visdat','kableExtra','janitor','ggplot2','dplyr','stringr','tidytuesdayR','readr','emoji',"rethinking","cmdstanr","brms","cmdstanr"))

 remotes::install_github('rmcelreath/rethinking')
 remotes::install_github('andreashandel/flowdiagramr')